 Being robbed along with my dad’s death sent me into overdrive of depression.
 I ate my feelings and started only wearing sweatpants because I didn’t give a shit about life.
 All of a sudden every piece of clothing that I had left that hadn’t been stolen out of the car I owned didn’t fit.
 I didn’t look in the mirror because that was easier than seeing the truth.

 I Always Gain Weight In My Face And So Therefore Take Less Photos Of Myself – Summer 2015

 I woke up one day in April 2016 and was just tired of feeling miserable.
 And while I don’t care about society or media’s standards about how women should look, I do care about how I feel and my well being.
 My health was deteriorating and it would only get worse if I didn’t do something about it.
 Simple physical activities that I used to do were hard and caused me to be out of breath.
 I am not young anymore but I am not old.
 Basic hikes and exercise shouldn’t be so hard.
-Below are ways I got on track with my health.
+Below are the ways I got on track with my health.
 Hopefully, it can provide insight into your own journey about getting on track with your health.

 Here are some things that helped me along my health transformation journey:

 When it comes to losing weight or being active, being left to my own devices, I fail miserably.
 I always make excuses and put things off.
 “I don’t feel like exercising today”, is a big one.
 That is just how I am and how a lot of people are.
 My sister in law joined Weight Watchers a few years ago and has had success with that.
 Checking in on a weekly basis encouraged her to stay on top of her eating habits and her lifestyle change.
 I’m not good at changing my eating habits.
 I love to eat and I can never say no to dessert.